Amazon Sellers – Creating Successful Plans Of Action

 Immediate Corrective Actions

-This section should prove that the issue has already been resolved.
+This section of the POA is intended to demonstrate that the issue has been resolved.

 Preventative Measures